DerekSelander/dsdump/docs/index.md

 (lldb) run
 ```

 The program should have reset itself to the start of the `main` function.
-Since ASLR is disabled, dump the address for the `APureSwiftClass` (mine was 0x0000000100002138) **without** initializing it.
+Since ASLR is disabled, the virtual addresses will remain unchanged from run to run.
+Dump the address for the `APureSwiftClass` (mine was 0x0000000100002138) **without** initializing the class (i.e. no `po`'ing).

 ```bash